Quick Guide To Wills And Trusts

 You can create a trust yourself or you can hire an attorney to help you.
 If you decide to create a trust yourself, be sure to follow the instructions carefully.
 A trust agreement is a legal document, so it’s important to make sure that it is valid.

-Tips from Doug
+Tips from Darren

 • Don’t put off creating a will or trust.
 It’s never too early to start planning for your estate.